Zwyx/zwyx.dev/til/2023-12-31-Fast string-to-integer conversion.md

 };
 ```

-However, this is quite slow: it takes 30s on my machine to convert a string containing 500,000 random digits.
+However, this is quite slow: it takes 30s on my machine to convert a string containing 500,000 random digits in base 10.
 (I tried to compile it to WebAssembly with AssemblyScript, but it made it even slower.)

 Whereas it takes 100ms to do it with `BigInt`!